Sales and Marketing Training

-When it comes to computer technology, I’m amazed how many people aren’t intimately familiar with two of the most important buttons on your keyboard.
-The awesome power of ALT and TAB comprise some of the most important productivity tips for anyone who uses a computer to promote or conduct their business.
-In other words: practically everyone now reading Martech!
+When it comes to computer technology, I’m amazed at how many people aren’t intimately familiar with two of the most important buttons on your keyboard.
+The awesome power of ALT and TAB comprises some of the most important productivity tips for anyone who uses a computer to promote or conduct their business.

 The Alternate Zone

-To really understand the ALT+TAB combination, we need to begin with a discussion of the ALT key.
-You probably know that “ALT” is short for “alternate.”
+To understand the ALT+TAB combination, we need to begin with a discussion of the ALT key.
+You probably know that ALT is short for alternate.
 That means that this tiny little button is intended to change the entire function of the current user interface.
-Computer wizards sometime call this “mode switching.”
-Pressing the “ALT” key tells the machine to behave entirely differently than it does currently.
+Computer wizards sometimes call this mode switching.
+Pressing the ALT key tells the machine to behave entirely differently than it does currently.

 This may seem overdramatic.
-After all, the SHIFT key seems to do the basically same at first glance.
+After all, the SHIFT key seems to do the same at first glance.
 But SHIFT merely changes characters from upper to lower case.
-An “A” is basically the same as an “a.”
-In fact, old typewriters actually contained both copies of letters.
-The “ALT” key takes your machine into a new world.
+An A is the same as an a.
+Some older typewriters even contained both copies of letters.
+The ALT key takes your machine into a new world.

 The Single ALT+TAB

 It might seem like nothing happens when you hit ALT.
-Press and release the key a dozen times and neither a Windows or Mac machine will respond.
+Press and release the key a dozen times, and neither a Windows or Mac machine will respond.
 But if you hold the ALT key down and then reach across and press the TAB key just once for just a second and release that TAB key, you’ll see a window appear.
-It will list all of the active applications, and you’ll find that the next one in the list has been highlighted.
+It will list all active applications, and you’ll find that the next one has been highlighted.
 When you release ALT, you’ll instantly be switched to that program.

 The power of ALT+TAB alone can create tremendous productivity improvements.
-You don’t need to take your hands off the keyboard and move to the mouse if you want to change between two open applications.
+You don’t need to take your hands off the keyboard and move to the mouse to change between two open applications.
 Go and try it now.
 Spend a few minutes getting to know how ALT+TAB feels.

 The Last Two

-If you pay close attention to a single ALT+TAB, you’ll recognize that it actually switches between the current application and the last used application.
-That means that if you switch from say, your web browser to your word processor with ALT+TAB, you can switch
+If you pay close attention to a single ALT+TAB, you’ll recognize that it switches between the current and last-used applications.
+That means if you switch from your web browser to your word processor with ALT+TAB, you can switch back by pressing ALT+TAB again.
+All of this switching back and forth might sound like a waste of time, but this is exactly what we all do when we are researching and writing.
+ALT+TAB is perfect for everyday workflow.

 Advanced ALT+TAB

 There’s far more than just the basics.
 If you hit ALT+TAB but hold down the ALT button, you’ll see all the icons of active applications.
-You can use repeated presses of the TAB key to circle back to programs you used a while ago.
+You can use repeated TAB key presses to come back to programs you used a while ago.
 A combination of SHIFT+TAB goes the opposite direction.

 If you’ve ever caught yourself copying data from one program to another with keystrokes, ALT+TAB can make your experience one of using only the keyboard.
 This can result in significant productivity improvements.

 Context-switching is the biggest cost in productivity.
 Every interruption presents the opportunity to forget what you were doing.
-Figure out what you do that requires you to change your focus, even if it’s from the keyboard to the mouse.
-You’ll find your workflow runs smoother and you’ll get more done.
+Figure out what you do that requires changing your focus from the keyboard to the mouse.
+You’ll find your workflow runs smoother, and you’ll get more done.

 Robby Slaughter